Hello! Thanks for stopping in. Since I sell knives it seems I should sell the means to sharpen them.

 for the largest knives.
 You move from grit to grit with a turn of the wrist.

 The molded handle keeps your hand away from the sharp edges.
 I think these

-would be just the thing for the professional or residential kitchen.
-There
+would be just the thing for either a professional or residential kitchen.

-$49 Out of Stock, which is something of an investment.
+The price is $43.50 Out of Stock which is something of an investment.
 But each

 stick gives you the same selection as all three of the large diamond plates,